vault27/Foundation/paloalto.md

 - LDAP
 - Local

+Roles are available in RADIUS Vendor-Specific Attributes (VSAs), TACACS+ VSAs, or SAML attributes.

 ## SCEP

 - SCEP operation is dynamic in that the enterprise PKI generates a user-specific certificate when the SCEP client requests it and sends the certificate to the SCEP client